elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - The user fluentd configuration uses its dedicated values for tolerations, affinity and nodeselector.
 - The wc fluentd tolerations and nodeSelector configuration options are now only specified in the configuration file.
 - Helmfile install error on `user-alertmanager` when `user.alertmanager.enabled: true`.
+- The wrong job name being used for the alertmanager rules in wc when `user.alertmanager.enabled: true`.

 ### Removed

 - Broken OIDC configuration for the ops Grafana instance has been removed.
+- Unused alertmanager retention configuration from workload cluster